Advertiser Disclosure

 (GIG)

-From across the U.S., American will offer more than 105 peak-day flights to Mexico in 2024; that’s the most of any U.S. airline.
+From across the U.S., American will offer more than 105 daily flights to Mexico in peak season for 2024; that’s the most of any U.S. airline.

 Hot Tip:

-Earn American AAdvantage miles to redeem for flights with American Airlines, any of the Oneworld alliance partners, or American’s other non-alliance partners.
+Earn American AAdvantage miles to redeem for flights with American Airlines, any of its Oneworld alliance partners, or American’s other non-alliance partners.

 Final Thoughts

-It’s great to see American boost its winter schedule with new warm weather destinations and increased frequency to popular locations.
-This all comes on the heels of the Department of Transportation’s approval for American to commence New York to Tokyo-Haneda service that will likely begin in the coming months.
+It’s great to see American boost its winter schedule with new warm-weather destinations and increase flight schedules to popular locations.
+This follows the recent approval for American to commence New York to Tokyo-Haneda service that will likely begin in the coming months.

-The competition to the South Pacific is intense, however.
-United Airlines offers many nonstops to Australia and New Zealand, including flights from San Francisco (SFO) and Los Angeles (LAX) to Brisbane (BNE).
-However, United does not offer quite the same level of intra-Australia connectivity that American has with Qantas.
+Flight competition to the South Pacific is intense, however.
+United Airlines offers numerous direct flights to Australia and New Zealand, including flights from San Francisco (SFO) and Los Angeles (LAX) to Brisbane (BNE).
+However, United does not offer quite the same level of intra-Australia connectivity that American has with its Qantas partnership.

-As part of the American–Qantas partnership, American says customers can connect to more than 200 destinations across the U.S., and nearly 70 destinations across Australia, New Zealand, and the South Pacific — more than any other partnership.
+As part of the American–Qantas partnership, American says customers can connect to more than 200 destinations across the U.S. plus nearly 70 destinations across Australia, New Zealand, and the South Pacific.
+That’s much more than any other partnership provides.

 INSIDERS ONLY: UP PULSE